Richard Wilbraham-Bootle1

 F, #5599, b.
 2 June 1801, d.
 26 November 1864

-Lady Arabella Vane was born on 2 June 1801.1 She was the daughter of Sir William Henry Vane, 1st Duke of Cleveland and Lady Catherine Margaret Powlett.1 She married Richard Pepper Arden, 3rd Baron Alvanley, son of Richard Pepper Arden, 1st Baron Alvanley and Anne Dorothea Wilbraham-Bootle, on 25 April 1831 at St. James's, Westminster, London, England.1 She died on 26 November 1864 at age 63 at Thorpe Perrow, Yorkshire, England.1
+Lady Arabella Vane was born on 2 June 1801.1 She was the daughter of William Henry Vane, 1st Duke of Cleveland and Lady Catherine Margaret Powlett.1 She married Richard Pepper Arden, 3rd Baron Alvanley, son of Richard Pepper Arden, 1st Baron Alvanley and Anne Dorothea Wilbraham-Bootle, on 25 April 1831 at St. James's, Westminster, London, EnglandG.1 She died on 26 November 1864 at age 63 at Thorpe Perrow, Yorkshire, EnglandG.1

-From 25 April 1831, her married name became Arden.1 As a result of her marriage, Lady Arabella Vane was styled as Baroness Alvanley on 16 November 1849.
+From 25 April 1831, her married name became Arden.1 After her marriage, Lady Arabella Vane was styled as Baroness Alvanley on 16 November 1849.

 Citations